mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 (1D x 10 seconds) but most pilots will take 1D minutes to perform a landing and gain DM+2 on the task.

-Ships have landing gear, allowing them to touch down ‘in the wild’, which requires an Average (8+), Difficult (10+) or even Very Difficult (12+) Pilot check, depending
+Ships have landing gear, allowing them to touch down 'in the wild', which requires an Average (8+), Difficult (10+) or even Very Difficult (12+) Pilot check, depending

 on local terrain.
 They can also land on bodies of water.
 Failing a Pilot check while attempting a landing means the ship has landed improperly or even crashed.